Brazilian Rainbow Boa

 Conservation / Threats

 The Brazilian rainbow boa has not yet to be assessed for the IUCN Red List.
 They are still considered a common species in most parts of their range.
-It's listed in CITES Appendix II.
+It's also listed in CITES Appendix II.

 But like many other snake types, their future is threatened by human encroachment and habitat destruction.
 On the other hand rather than killing these beautiful snakes indigenous people encourage them to live around their villages to help controlling rodent populations, which may spread diseases or attack crops.

 In the 1980’s and early 90's, the species was heavily exploited for the pet trade.
 At this time probably hundreds if not thousands of Brazilian rainbow boas were collects from the wild and exported for sale particularly from Suriname.